reef-technologies/handbook/README.md

 Later that day he has taken a look at his time log and realized he spent 15min on a tea break.
 It was not a very relaxing type of activity (trying not to burn himself with a hot liquid while going up ~stairs~ squeaky wooden stairs was not his favourite hobby) (actually, his hobby was board games, but I digress).

 Now, what's the moral of that story?
 Later that day he bought a kettle and installed it in his room.
-We could see it on video calls - he could reach behind his chair and start the kettle without loosing focus.
+We could see it on video calls - he could reach behind his chair and start the kettle without losing focus.
 Tea and cup were also there.
 That's like 30-45min extra more time *per day* spent on building something he loves to build.
 Python backends.
 This is why we are here.
 This is why you are here, am I right?
 Seriously, if you could choose between RT and a workplace optimized for "walking up squeaky wooden stairs while trying to not burn yourself with a hot liquid", what would you do?

 (or maybe it was ☕?
 I don't remember)